AEK Futsal

+AEK Futsal Club (Αθλητική Ένωσις Κωνσταντινουπόλεως), known simply as A.E.K.
+(A.E.K.; [aek]) in Greece and AEK Athens internationally, is a Greek professional futsal club based in Athens, Attica, Greece.

-AEK Futsal Club is a Greek futsal club established in 2008 by a merger with the O.F.
-Geraka Futsal team.
-They participated in the B'Ethniki (second division) that year, where they finished 1st in the regular season and 2nd in the playoffs.
-AEK played again in the second division in 2009–10.
-AEK finished second in the B'Ethniki after the playoffs in April 2010, and gained promotion to the first division for 2010–11.
-AEK won the first title since the establishment of the department of Futsal at 3 June 2018, after beating 1–0 Olympiada Agia Paraskevi at the 2017–18 Hellenic Cup final.
+AEK was founded in 2008 as a result of a merger with the O.F.
+Geraka futsal club and participated in the second division that year.
+In the 2009–10 season, AEK participated once more in the second division and gained promotion after finishing second in the playoffs.
+On June 3, 2018, AEK won its first title by triumphing over Olympiada Agia Paraskevi with a score of 1–0 at the 2017–18 Hellenic Futsal Cup final.
+Over the years, the club has won numerous trophies.

 History

 The years of creation

 The Futsal section of AEK was initially started when, in cooperation with OF Gerakas in the summer of 2008, the forthcoming merger was launched at the end of the season, since there was no other way, with the dates for the participation of a new club in the 2nd National room.
 The newly created department undertook to create and organize 5 fans of the Dichefalu, aiming and guiding the presence of AEK, and in the field of the football court.
 Eventually the team finished second in the 2008–09 season and moved to the 1st National.

 However, the Federation's refusal to join AEK for a merger with Gerakas, made the immediate need to create a new division under A.E.K., and to participate again in the 2nd National Championship as a newly established club for the next season 2009–10.
 The men's team fought in closed Gerakas, winning the first National Division, finishing 1st in the group, relying solely on AEK-winning players, who were chosen among many in summer friendly trials, all out of the box.
 Reference point: The department has never charged the amateur AEK fund at a cost, as it has survived financially thanks to the help of AEK fans.